 The Health Ministry said two people were killed in Cairo and Fayoum.
 It was not clear if they were protesters or residents.
 Ten others were injured nationwide, the ministry said.

 Morsi supporters have held near-daily protests since a popularly backed military coup toppled him July 3.
-The Brotherhood, which considers the military-backed interim government illegitimate, said they boycotted the referendum and claimed authorities forged the results.
-Unofficial results suggest an overwhelming majority of voters supported the new constitution.
+The Brotherhood, which considers the military-backed interim government illegitimate, said they boycotted the referendum and claimed authorities forged election results.

 "Let them fool themselves. ...
 Whatever is based on falsehood is false," a Brotherhood statement Thursday said.

 The Brotherhood, recently declared a terrorist organization by the interim government, has seen its influence wane drastically since the coup.
 On Friday, those in an Egyptian engineers' union voted to withdrawal their support from Brotherhood members serving as their leader and on their board.
 A recent doctors' union elections also pushed out Brotherhood members.

 Meanwhile in the volatile Sinai Peninsula, militants blew up a natural gas pipeline connected to cement factories in a village called el-Riysan, a security official said.
 He said there were no casualties.